DeadS3c/BashScripting/README.md

 - [Scripts](./Scripts): Collection of scripts separated in:
   - [Basic](./Scripts/Basic): Day to day scripts
   - [Pentest](./Scripts/Pentest): Useful scripts for pentesting
-- [Exercises](./Exercises): Collection of script as a resolution of the exercises proposed
+- [Exercises](./Exercises): Collection of scripts as a resolution of the exercises proposed